-If you’re after a great night’s sleep, you’ll need one of the best comforters.
-The best comforters will be cozy and warm to snuggle under, especially if you enjoy movie nights in bed.
-But with so many types available on the market, it can be tricky to know which one will suit your sleep routine.
-Ranging from luxury organic comforters to anti-allergen ones, there's a comforter to suit everyone’s lifestyle and needs.
+If you want a great night’s sleep, you'll need one of the best comforters to keep you warm and cozy to snuggle under.
+But with so many types available, it can be tricky to know which one will suit your sleep style and needs.
+From luxury organic comforters and anti-allergen, to cooling ones, there's a comforter to suit everyone.

-If you’re still undecided, you can choose a comforter that comes on a trial period so that you can return it for a refund or alternative product if it’s not ideal.
-We've rounded up a great selection of the best comforters to suit every sleeping style, need and budget right now.
+Best of all, most comforters come on a trial period so that you can return it for a refund or alternative product if it’s not right for you.
+To help you decide, here are some of the best comforters to suit every sleep position, lifestyle and budget.